 When you are ready to serve, bring chicken mixture to a gentle simmer over LOW heat.
 Add 2 tablespoons of butter or ghee to finished mixture, stirring gently to allow it to melt into the sauce.

+Instead of mincing garlic and grating ginger every time we make this dish, we use ginger-garlic paste instead.
+Ginger-garlic paste is a staple in Indian cooking; Since I first learned about it a decade ago, I've found dozens of uses for it.
 You can buy Ginger-Garlic Paste off the shelf, but if you want to DIY it, making your own is about as easy as it gets.

-How to make your own Ginger-Garlic Paste
+Make your own Ginger-Garlic Paste

 Put equal parts (by weight) peeled ginger and peeled garlic into a blender or food processor.
 Add just enough water (~¼ cup) to allow it the blades to move freely, and blitz until almost smooth.
 (I like to leave it a little chunky, but that's a personal preference.)
 Some people use vinegar or oil to preserve the ginger-garlic past longer, but I just use water.